 By recalling the Genesis 1 creation account with phrases such as “image,” “heaven,” and “earth,” Paul wants us to think about creation through Jesus-colored lenses.
 The cosmos was created for him, so everything is ultimately about him.
 It’s like the author of a story wrote himself into the story as its main character, but in this case, it is not egotistical since the author of the story is God the Creator.

 Jesus’ centrality in history is specifically confirmed in verse 18 where it is said that he is the head of the church and firstborn from the dead “so that he might come to have first place in everything.”
 The Son’s preeminent stature then was not an afterthought or incidental consequence of God’s plan of redemption.
 Creation itself was made to magnify God’s beloved Son.
 In other words, reality’s heart beats to the glory of Jesus.
 In fact, he is the one that causes reality’s heart to beat, for “by him all things hold together” (v.
 17).
-Jesus as Creator brought heaven and earth into existence and ever since has sustained their existence, even after become incarnate.
-Marvel at that as you think of the infant Jesus this holiday season.
+Jesus as Creator brought heaven and earth into existence and ever since has sustained their existence, even after becoming incarnate.